 6. You are not your inner critic.
 You have many voices.

 Your brain is made up of many voices and skill sets.
 You have an inner critic, and you have an inner optimist.
-You have an inner artist, dreamer, creator, logician, and more.
-You have all of these different voices and layers that make you who you are.
+You also have an inner artist, dreamer, creator, logician, and more.
+All of these different voices and layers make you who you are.
 You get to choose which voice has the microphone depending on the situation you are in.

 Both your inner critic and your optimist have valid points, but once you have evaluated your inner critic doesn’t need to protect you from anything, then you shouldn’t give its opinions more power.
 Listen to it, acknowledge its worries, and then let the other parts of you speak up.

-7. Remember there are no mistakes when it comes to art.
+7. Remember there are no mistakes or failures when it comes to art.

 Your inner critic means well, but it will only hold you back if you give it too much power while you are creating.
-You may try new things and get a different outcome than you expected, but “mistake” isn’t the right words when creating.
+You may try new things and get a different outcome than you expected, but “mistake” or failure aren’t the right words when creating.
 Allow failure to be a temporary state and not a terminal one.
 As long as you keep creating, failure isn’t a concern.
 Remind your inner critic of this.

 I’m going to channel Bob Ross here: “We don’t make mistakes, just happy little accidents.”

-And that is how I tamed my inner critic.
-She is still in my mind.
+My inner critic is still in my mind.
 She lets me know what I’m afraid of and always lets me know when I am approaching the edge of my comfort zone.
-But, I don’t hold resentment towards her.
+But, I don’t hold resentment toward her.
 She is a part of me and it’s my job to tell her that we cannot let fear hold us back.

 Training your mind takes a lot of patience and hard work.
 If you have a strong and vocal inner critic right now, it will take some time to soothe it and allow the other parts of you to speak up.
 But it’s completely possible to live in harmony with your inner critic.